eigerco/axelar-relayer-core/crates/amplifier-ingester/README.md

 cargo run --bin amplifier-ingester --no-default-features --features nats -- --config config.toml
 ```

+*supervisor* feature should be enabled if you want add it to development [supervisor](../supervisor) binary to start all relayer components as a single binary

 ## Features

 - **Concurrent Processing**: Configurable number of concurrent amplifier api clients pushing data